 After I got out of the homeless shelter, I had this big, huge apartment with no furniture, no table to eat on, no couch to sit on, just a borrowed bed.
 It was my first apartment on my own, ever, and it seemed so huge.
 In reality, it was pretty small!

 Slowly, over time, especially as I started collecting things to sell, it became smaller and smaller and smaller.
 It felt like the walls were closing in.
-Luckily, on the patio, I had a storage closet where I could shove a lot of things in there and not have to worry about it.
+Luckily, on the patio, I had a storage closet where I could shove a lot of stuff in there and not have to worry about it.